susanwxia/VBA-challenge/README.md

 # VBA-challenge
 Find out the performance of various stocks through years 2014 - 2016 for the purpose of further evaluation.

 In this challenge two Macros were created: StockTrend() and Formatter_GVal().

 StockTrend() aims to find out the yearly change, percentage change, and total stock volume for each stock in a particular year.

 Formatter_GVal() aims to conduct conditional formatting that highlights the positive/negative change in a specific color.
-Meanwhile, it performs a further evaluation on the stock data to find out the Greatest % increase, Greatest % decrease, and Greatest total volume in a particular year
+Meanwhile, it performs a further evaluation on the stock data to find out the Greatest % increase, Greatest % decrease, and Greatest total volume in a particular year.

 The Data Analysis results are shown as below:

 Year 2014